GrodTheGreat/Udemy-Nuxt/portfolio/content/about.md

 publishedAt: 2025-01-20
 ---

-# Hello There, I'm Piotr
+# Hello There, I'm G$

 ## About me

-I'm Piotr, I'm a developer and a Udemy Instructor.
-I'm 36, living in southern Poland with my wife and 2 golden retrievers.
-I'm vegan and pro-animal 🥑.
+I am but a humble button pusher, pushing buttons

-## What I teach on Udemy
+## What I program

-I teach mostly web development and I have courses on:
+I mostly do web development, but I am also interested in

-- Laravel (PHP framework)
+- Mobile
-- Laravel & Vue & Inertia (PHP framework/JavaScript frontend framework)
-- Symfony (PHP framework)
+- Desktop
-- NestJS (Node.js framework)
+- Embedded
-- Nuxt 3 (JavaScript Full-stack framework)

-## What software/hardware do I use?
+## What programming languages do I know

-Here's a list of everyday used software and hardware:
+Here's a list in order of competency:

-- MacBook Pro 16 2021
-- Rode NT USB microphone
+- Python
+- JavaScript/TypeScript
-- VSCode
+  - Vue
-- Chrome
+- C#
-- ScreenFlow (Mac only)
+- Go
-- Docker
+- C++